This set of articles provide guidance on how to translate an architecture blueprint into a real OutSystems application.

 Non Functional Requirements

-The system needs to work online and be responsible for mobile devices.
+The system needs to work online and the UI must adapt to mobile devices.

 Organize (concepts on architecture canvas)